windup/windup.github.io/src/content/blog/javax-jakarta-openrewrite-automigrate/index.md

 Now we’re happy we can build the Java EE 8 application, let’s analyse it using Windup to see what needs to change if we wish to migrate it to Jakarta EE 9.

 You can download Windup [here](https://windup.github.io/downloads/).
 I’m using the web console tool in this case but you can perform the same analysis from the command line with the CLI tool if you wish.
-Extract the contents of the downloaded zip file to your local machine, open a terminal window and navigate to the bin folder.
+Extract the contents of the downloaded zip file to your local machine, open a terminal window.

 Execute

-`./standalone.sh`
+`./run_windup.sh`

 to start up the web console, and go to localhost:8080 in your browser.
 Upload the complete-duke.war file we built previously, click Next